-If you’ve read all the posts in this series so far, you’ve seen that the key to enhancing the NYC Subway (point one in my three-point plan) is de-interlining, or streamlining.
-In some cases, de-interlining is trivial since it does not require capital investment and does not induce service cuts; in other cases, it only works with capital investment.
+If you’ve read all the posts in this series so far, you’ve seen that the key to enhancing the NYC Subway (point one in my three-point plan) is eliminating merging conflicts – mostly through de-interlining.
+In some cases, de-interlining is trivial since it does not require capital investment; in other cases, it only works with capital investment.

 With the IRT lines in The Bronx, it’s a bit of both – and all options have their share of difficulties.
 Let’s explore.